jmjrawlings/simudyne-challenge-devcontainer/SOLUTION.md

 # SOLUTION: Simudyne Hunger Games

 ## Baseline
-There is a significant variation in total run time for executions using the exact environment, same code, scenario and settings.
-This is very strange because the code uses a seed to generate randomness, so in principle it should have a deterministic run time.
+There is a significant variation in total run time for executions using the same environment, code, scenario and settings.
+This is strange because the code uses a seed to generate randomness, so in principle it should have a deterministic run time.
 It happens both using it in Docker and from my local machine.

-To work around this problem, I ran each code variation several consecutive times.
-Normally the first time you get a longer run time, and after that it tends to converge.
+To work around this problem, I ran each code variation consecutively.
+Normally, the first time you get a longer run time, and after that it tends to converge.
 I run each variation 4 times.

-I used a long model length (10,000 ticks) instead of the default 60 to try to reduce that variation even more.
+I used 10,000 ticks as model length instead of the default 60 ticks to try to reduce the variation even more.

 Each run was executed using `mvn clean compile exec:java`.